California universities to recognize caste discrimination among South Asians | DW | 11.02.2022

 When Prem Pariyar left Nepal for the United States in 2015, he thought he could leave caste discrimination and violence behind.

-Pariyar, a social worker, is Dalit, part of a group known as "untouchables" in South Asia.
-Dalits fall to the bottom of a now-outlawed social hierarchy that has carried over through thousands of years.
+Pariyar, a social worker, is Dalit, part of a group formerly known as "untouchables" in South Asia.
+Dalits are at the bottom of a rigid social hierarchy determined by birth that draws distinctions between communities, with each group occupying a specific place in the pecking order.
+It has carried over through thousands of years and has dictated almost every aspect of Hindu religious and social life.

+Upper castes lived segregated lives from the lower castes, they did not accept food or drink from the lower castes and one could only marry within one's caste.
+Many of these practices endure today, especially in rural communities.

 In Nepal, several of Pariyar's relatives were violently attacked for their caste, with officials unwilling to launch an investigation into the crimes.

-He did not, however, expect discrimination to follow him across the world.
+Pariyar did not expect discrimination to follow him across the world.
 While physical attacks are not common, experts say that prejudices spill over into the United States in the form of social aggressions.

-One of the first times Pariyar came across caste discrimination in the US was when he was told not to touch the food at a shared table or to eat with the others because they thought he might spoil the food.
+One of the first times Pariyar came across caste discrimination in the United States was when he was told not to touch the food at a shared table or to eat with the others because they thought he might pollute the food.

-While studying at Cal State East Bay, where he was enrolled in the social work graduate program, he experienced other snubs and ostracization on the part of his peers.
+While studying at Cal State East Bay, where he was enrolled in the social work graduate program, he experienced other snubs and forms of ostracism on the part of his peers.
 Unlike other Dalit-identifying students in the United States, Pariyar chose to keep his last name, which reveals his caste.

 "When I experienced a similar kind of discrimination on my campus, I thought that I needed to share that with my professors," he said.